farhadk100/AllAboutClubs/README.md

 - The "Styles" class is a self-made class that I use in almost all my projects for purposes of easy, fast and seamless design with support of different resolutions.
 - I do not have access to a mac device for configuring the apple side of the project (I use a friend's mac for purposes such as this, but he was not available in a short notice for this project.
 Needless to say that given that I start working for AllAboutApps, getting a Mac (or at least a mac VPS for smaller needs and quicker access) will be my priority.)

+### One last note

+I just noticed that the description in the file required "european_titles" was needed to be shown in the details page of a club, but I was confused with the screenshot provided which was showing the value of the club in the details page.
+Therefore, the final result is showing the value of the club, not the titles won.